Farali Kuttu Khichdi/ Buckwheat Khichdi

 - Add 1 tsp salt(from the measured amount) and cook the groat over medium heat till its done.
 This may take about 10-15 minutes.
 You don't want it overcooked or mushy.

 - Remove the cooked buckwheat into a plate and spread it out using a fork so that it cools down completely.

 - Add mint, coriander, green chillis and ginger into a food processor.
 Process to a course paste.

 - Heat oil/ghee in a wide pan over medium heat.

 - When it becomes hot, add cumin seeds, sesame seeds.
-When the seeds begin to sizzle and pop, add the curry leaves and green chilis.
+When the seeds begin to sizzle and pop, add the curry leaves.

 - Add the chopped potato and remaining salt.

 - Mix well, lower the heat and cover the pan.
 Cook the potatoes till done.
 You may need to add the remaining ¼ cup water to help the potatoes to cook.

 - Add the coarsely chopped peanuts and mix well.

 - Add the green paste and mix well.